polterguy/polterguy.github.io/documentation/magic.lambda.crypto/index.md

 The slot can optionally take a **[min]** and **[max]** argument, which defines the min/max length of the random bytes/characters returned.
 If not supplied, the default values for these arguments are respectively 10 and 20.
-This slot is useful for creating random secrets, and similar types of random strings, where you need cryptographically secured random strings.
-An example of generating a cryptographically secure random string of text, between 50 and 100 characters in lenght, can be found below.
+This slot is useful for creating random secrets, and similar types of random strings, where you need cryptographically secured random strings or byte arrays.
+An example of generating a cryptographically secure random string of text between 50 and 100 characters in lenght can be found below.

 ```
 crypto.random